jhsware/nix-infra/README.md

 - low and predictable cost -- runs on Hetzner Cloud
 - reproducable and auditable -- 100% configuration in code
-- guaranteed privacy -- all data within your private walled garden
+- privacy -- all data within your private walled garden
 - easy to debug -- zero blackbox services
 - extendable -- install anything than runs on NixOS or as an OCI-container
 - customise in any way you like